 Does semi-permanent causes dryness in hair?

 No, but it actually conditions hair.
-It has not ammonia and peroxide like what is present in permanent colours to damage.
+It has not ammonia and peroxide like what is present in permanent hair colours to damage.

 Will it affect the natural tones of my hair?